EXTENSIONS

 pauseFor()

 Set pause times (in milliseconds) per URL pattern and HTTP method.
 The pause is applied before the matching request.
-Use nil() (Java) or Nil (Scala) for zero pause on all methods.
+Use nil() for zero pause on all methods.

 Set pauses to 0 unless you need to artificially limit requests per second.
 For realistic user think time, use karate.pause() within your feature files instead.